Artisan-Lab/tag-std/pre-RFC.md

 * adding a new tag breaks downstream crates due to discharge detection, while adding a new API is usually not a braking change.
-* tags are public across all crates, if an upstream tag is removed, all downstream crates need to remove it accordingly
+* tags are public across all crates, if an upstream tag is removed, all downstream crates need to remove it accordingly.

 [semver]: https://doc.rust-lang.org/cargo/reference/semver.html